-This apprenticeship will help you prepare for a more supervisory role, which could include planning horses’ diet, nutrition and health plans.
+This apprenticeship will help you prepare for a more supervisory role.

 At our Duchy College Stoke Climsland campus we have two indoor arenas, a large outdoor arena, a weighbridge, horse walker, wash down and solarium facilities, as well as industry standard equipment and technology.

 In Devon our Bicton College campus is set in an area of outstanding natural beauty and includes an indoor and outdoor arena, two industry standard teaching rooms, judging areas, two full sets of show jumps, weighbridge, solarium and walker.
 There are also two separate yards.

 Our fantastic links with employers in both riding and non-riding settings.
 You'll also love our industry standard facilities.